NILGroup/TFG-1920-Biblioteca/Jarvis/data/nlu_en.md

 - chao
 - ciao
 - see you never
-- hasta pronto
+- see you soon
-- nos vemos
+- see you
-- te veo luego
+- i'll see you later
-- mañana hablamos
+- let's talk tomorrow
-- luego hablamos
+- let's talk later
 - bye
 - bye bye
 - adios
 - adiós
-- hasta pronto
+- see you soon
-- chao pescado
+- bye fish
 - adiós
 - adiós
 - hasta pronto